 Best for: Individual churchgoers who want a simple, one-tap solution that handles everything from recording to organized notes.

-Examples: Sermon Keeper (iOS, 3 free recordings), SermonlyAI (web/mobile), SermonSpark (web/mobile).
+Examples: Sermon Keeper (iOS, free 3-day trial), SermonlyAI (web/mobile), SermonSpark (web/mobile).

 Method 2: General AI Transcription Tools (Best for Existing Recordings)